dougeby/IntuneDocs/intune/edition-upgrade-configure-windows-10.md

 8. When you're done, go back to the **Create Profile** blade, and hit **Create**.

 The profile will be created and appears on the profiles list blade.

+## Next steps

 If you want to go ahead and assign this profile to groups, see [How to assign device profiles](device-profile-assign.md).

+>[!NOTE]
+>If you later remove the policy assignment, the version of Windows on the device is not reverted, and continues to function normally.